ABarancewicz/Introduction_to_ML/README.md

 ### Intro to python <a name="pyth_intro"></a>

 Python is a high level language designed to be easy to use and powerful.
 It is the language of choice for many scientists for more general applications, and a very popular language for machine learning.
-This is because it has a huge community which create packages /(libraries of code that you can import and use in your project/) which are highly optimised and can perform many tasks.
-These packages mean you rarely have to do much coding, instead utalising functions and algorithms from these packages.
+This is because it has a huge community which create packages (libraries of code that you can import and use in your project) which are highly optimised and can perform many tasks.
+These packages mean you rarely have to do much coding, instead utilising functions and algorithms from these packages.
 \
 \